HaykTarkhanyan/Learning_fair_representations/README.md

 <li>https://github.com/zjelveh/learning-fair-representations</li>
 </ol>

-I tried to write implementation that would be easy to understand cause implemetations above where quite bad to be honest here is a first line of code from original implemenation
+I tried to write implementation that would be easy to understand cause implemetations above where quite bad to be honest.
+Feel free to open issues if you need any help.
-* Warning: Code below is pretty bad, proceed w/ caution.
-Hope to refactor in the next 5 years.

 Best of luck,
 -Hayk